jjfumero/level-zero-tests/CONTRIBUTING.md

 ## Approvals

-Refer to the [`CODEOWNERS`](./CODEOWNERS) file for a list of people to add as approvers for your change.
-For each entry in the file that your change touches, you will need approval from at least one of the people listed as owners.
+Approvers for your changes are automatically determined based on entries in the [`CODEOWNERS`](./CODEOWNERS) file.
+You will need at least two approvals total, and one approval from each section identified in the [`CODEOWNERS`](./CODEOWNERS) file that your change updates.

 ## Generating a Source Distribution